mboxtael/app-network-api/README.md

+This is a sample project built with the web framework Koa following the [best nodejs practices](https://github.com/i0natan/nodebestpractices).
+It includes a test suite built with Jest.

 ## Before start
 Make sure do you have installed `docker` and `docker-compose`.
 To check if they are installed run in the command line:
 ```ruby